fernando-silvabr66/fernando-silvabr66/README.md

-- 👋 Hi, I’m Fernando Silva and I´m from Brazil.
+- 👋 Hi, I’m Fernando Silva from Brazil.
 - 👀 I’m a Full-stack Developer and I´m open for job opportunities related to Computer Programming and Web Software Development areas.
 - 🌱 I’m currently working with JavaScript, Node.JS, React, Ruby and Ruby on Rails.
 - You can come back soon to view my Portfolio which is under development.